everscale-org/docs/src/learn/everscale-overview/01-overview.md

 When you write something on a classic blockchain (like Ethereum), you put information on the chain forever.

-So, if you buy a meme coin, data reflecting that purchase will be on the chain until the chain dies.
-You only pay on creating and accessing that information.
-However, validators must store that information forever.
+So, if you buy a meme coin, the data reflecting that purchase will be on the chain forever.
+That is, you pay for the record once, but it will be stored forever.
+Validators must store that information.

-This give rise to a curious economy — blockchains are forced to artificially limit their rate of recording so that the size of the blockchain state does not grow faster than the rate at which data storage becomes cheaper (In fact, they are even forced to try and prevent the blockchain state from growing faster than the rate at which RAM becomes cheaper).
-As a result, users are forced to compete with each other in auctions for the right to write data to the blockchain, and transaction fees are increasing all the time.
+This gives rise to a curious economy — blockchains are forced to artificially limit their rate of recording so that the size of the blockchain state does not grow faster than the rate at which data storage becomes cheaper (In fact, they are even forced to try and prevent the blockchain state from growing faster than the rate at which RAM becomes cheaper).
+As a result, users are forced to compete with each other in auctions for the right to record data on the blockchain, and transaction fees are increasing all the time.

 On ES, this problem is solved very simply — each contract is required to pay rent for the validators to store its state, and when the contract runs out of money, it gets deleted.
-Yes, this is radical, by doing this, users do not need to compete with each other for the right to write indelibly on the blockchain.
+Yes, this is radical.
+By doing this, users do not need to compete with each other for the right to record data on the blockchain.
 On ES, each user determines how long they want their data to remain on the blockchain and has the option to extend that time frame.
-This makes the tokenomics of the chain completely unique, adding flexibility to the data inputed to the chain.
+This makes the unique tokenomics of the blockchain.

 Essentially, ES aims to be a decentralized replacement for AWS.
 Just as you can host your application on AWS, you can host it on ES.
 Hosting it on ES will not be much more expensive (if it is rarely used, it will be cheaper), but it will have maximum fault tolerance.